arabellas-craft/arabellas-craft.github.io/free-tarot-spreads-healing.md

 {% assign count = site.posts | where: "category", "Healing and Health" | size %}

-# Free Healing & Grounding Tarot Spreads
+# Free Healing & Grounding Tarot & Oracle Card Spreads

 {{ count }} spreads for moments when you feel scattered, overwhelmed, or stuck in a difficult emotional place.
-Spreads in this category focus on two things: processing what's already happening and re-establishing steadiness when you've lost it.
+They work with tarot or oracle cards and focus on two things: processing what's already happening and re-establishing steadiness when you've lost it.

 None of them require experience with shadow work or complex layouts.
 They're accessible at any reading level.